-Blade - 40-200 mm long by 1.5-12 mm wide, parallel sided tapering to a pointed tip, parallel veins.
+Blade - 40-200 mm long x 1.5-12 mm wide, parallel sided tapering to a pointed tip, parallel veins.
 Lower leaves often hairy or rough to touch.
 Upper leaves may have a few fine, soft hairs on both surfaces or rough to touch.

 Sheath - Hairless or few fine hairs, especially on the lower leaf sheaths.
 Uppermost sheath is swollen.